0

 Course Description:

-applications, aims to equip participants with a deep understanding of the operation of the financial market, global economic dynamics, the knowledge of economic theories, investment strategies, and market trends through academic learning, and to enhance their professionalism through on-site visits.
+The Banking and Finance programme, seamlessly merging theoretical foundations with hands-on applications, aims to equip participants with a deep understanding of the operation of the financial market, global economic dynamics, the knowledge of economic theories, investment strategies, and market trends through academic learning, and to enhance their professionalism through on-site visits.
 Students will visit the Bank of England to learn about the operation of the central bank and monetary policy; participate in the Guinness Ventures Investment Management Workshop to learn about capital allocation and risk assessment; and communicate with senior practitioners from Revolut to learn about the development path of the financial industry.
-The combination of theories and practice will help students lay a solid foundation for their future development in the financial sector
+The combination of theories and practice will help students lay a solid foundation for their future development in the financial sector.

-Reference practice activities:
+Sample practice activities:

 Visit to the Bank of England: Students will visit the Bank of England, known as the ‘cornerstone of the financial system’, learn about the central banking system, monetary policy, and financial regulation to understand how financial institutions operate and how they impact the global economy.